Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 - South Florida is 1-1 against the spread and 1-1 overall in games when it scores more than 36.1 points.

-- The Bulls have turned the ball over six more times (19 total) than the Green Wave have forced a turnover (13) this season.
+- The Bulls have turned the ball over 19 times this season, six more turnovers than the Green Wave have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.